iquipsys-positron/iqp-docs-cmdlets/realtime/Rosters.md

 - SiteId < String >

     A site id.
 Required parameter.
-Can be retrieved from Get-IqtSites
+Can be retrieved from Get-IqpSites

 - Id < String >

     A roster id.
 Required parameter.
-Can be retrieved from Get-IqtRosters
+Can be retrieved from Get-IqpRosters

 - < CommonParameters >